Petrarolo/PIdata/README.md

 alyasaud/PITHON

 ## Contributing
-I shared this package because it makes my life easier and hoped others would also find it useful.
-If you do, please star the repo on github and share with your colleagues.
+I find this code very useful.
+If you do too, please star the repo on github and share with your colleagues.
 Many thanks to the people that have contributed their code thus far.
 Please feel free to submit a pull request, report a bug or request a feature.

 ## Functions: